The Ultimate Guide to the Eggs of Asia

 Think the usual sunny side up, scrambled, poached, and boiled egg is boring?
 Take a look at this comprehensive guide to the Eggs of Asia.

-Eggs are one of the most versatile ingredients.
+Eggs are one of the most versatile ingredients in the world.
 It can be prepared in countless ways and can even be eaten raw.
 By tweaking the recipe, you can achieve countless possibilities to elevate its texture and flavor.
 Because of this, eggs have become a staple in Asian dishes.
 However, it’s not just limited to egg tarts and noodle soups.

 There are thousands of strange foods all over the globe.
 However, no other place can rival the sheer uniqueness of the ones you will find in Asia.
-In this article, we shed light on the most unexpected egg dishes you might have not even heard about.
+Let us shed light on the most unexpected egg dishes you might have not heard about.

 Salted eggs have been made in Vietnam, the Philippines, and Thailand for many centuries.
 However, it is mostly associated with China.
 Usually made from duck eggs, this delicacy used to be a staple food item for poor farmers who depended on their crops and farm animals to survive.
 Because salted foods can be stored for a long time even without refrigerators, salted eggs became popular.

 The traditional way of making salted eggs involve covering the eggs in a muddle and salty paste made from salt, water, and charcoal.
 The egg is cured for months.